 - Distributes program information, special events, program fees, and related policies and procedures to public.

 - Answers and responds to telephone calls and other communications and escalates situations to supervisor as appropriate.

 - Submits reports as requested.

-Supervisory Responsibilities: This job has no employee supervisory responsibilities.
+Supervisory Responsibilities: This job has program participant supervisory responsibilities.